laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/Handbook/Section-01(The Handbook)/04-MoreOnFunction/moreOnFunction.md

 fixedPriceBy(2);
 ```

-But there is a problem with the code, I guess you probably get understand to which i'm talking about.
+But there is a problem with the code, I guess we probably get understand to which i'm talking about.

 Yes, the _undefined_ value.